Your ideas for building a stronger future

 How do you think the Council could help build a stronger future?

-almost 3 years agoThe ‘Stronger Futures’ engagement exercise has now closed.
+over 3 years agoThe ‘Stronger Futures’ engagement exercise has now closed.
 Thank you to everyone who took part.
 A copy of the engagement findings report and our Stronger Futures Plan is available under Engagement Findings and Feedback.Please share your ideas about what you think the Council could do to support you and your community to come out of the pandemic even stronger than before.

 For example: